 To learn more or to enroll, please visit the FSAFEDS Web site at www.FSAFEDS.com, or contact SHPS directly via e-mail or by phone.
-FSAFEDS Benefits Counselors are available Monday through Friday from 9:00 a.m. until 9:00 p.m.
-Eastern Time.
+FSAFEDS Benefits Counselors are available Monday through Friday from 9 a.m. until 9 Eastern Time.